 East Georgia State College

-Essential to site planning and engineering, Corvias committed to LID and use of green infrastructure.
 Corvias utilized green spaces for connecting corridors and open space and minimized the impact of impervious areas.
-Prior to clearing, the site was part open field and part densely wooded.
-Through sustainable site design and planning, Corvias was able to incorporate an advanced stormwater solution for effective and natural filtration and direction of rainwater.
+Through sustainable site design and planning, Corvias was able to incorporate an advanced stormwater solution for natural filtration and direction of rainwater.
 Corvias harvests natural rainwater for reuse, which contributes to reducing overall water consumption by at least 15%, meeting a mandatory requirement for the Georgia Peach Green Building Rating System.